-Because we value our international students, we have designated a specific specialist to assist in their enrollment process.
-Please contact Matthew Davidson, Coordinator of International Programs at 678.331.4330 or Matthew.Davidson@LIFE.edu for immediate assistance.
+Because we value our international students, we have designated specific specialists to assist in their enrollment process.
+Please contact Matthew Davidson, Coordinator of International Programs at 678.331.4330 (matthew.davidson@LIFE.edu) or Destiny Dejournett, International Admissions Counselor at 770.426.2807 (Destiny.Dejornett@LIFE.edu)for immediate assistance.

 Admissions Requirements to be received by the applicable deadline for International Students

 - An application (online or printed) for the program you desire to attend

 - Non-refundable $50 application processing fee